-The University recognizes the right of access by a faculty member to his or her own personnel files whether in departmental, collegiate, central administrative, or any other University offices.
+The university recognizes the right of access by a faculty member to their own personnel files whether in departmental, collegiate, central administrative, or any other university offices.
 A faculty member may have access to letters and other materials written in an expectation of confidence after the means of identification have been removed.

 - The following materials will be presumed to have been written in an expectation of confidence, unless the author indicates otherwise:

 - materials from outside evaluators.

 - Materials from administrators, including deans, directors, and department heads, will be treated as not having been written in an expectation of confidence.